-At a recent consultation I was asked to prepare a list of ornamental productive plants that can be grown outdoors in Brisbane.
+I was asked by a client to prepare a list of ornamental productive plants that can be grown outdoors in subtropical Brisbane.

 So there I was with Noel Burdette, in the pre-dawn darkness of Brisbane’s Cannon Hill.
 Groggy but organised, and with only a smartly dressed security guard as a witness, we got stuck in.
 Long ago we’d decided that the front garden at 4BC Radio, home to the voice of Brisbane’s gardeners, needed a little buffing up….

 Brisbane‘s subtropical winter comes to a happy, floriferous end in mid-August.
 Today there’s around a hundred different plants flowering, two weeks before Australia’s official first day of spring.

 This stocktake was completed two days ago and it helps me answer some of your FAQ’s: